rogeriobiondi/webhook-sample/README.md

 # webhook-sample
 Webhook Sample

-This sample creates a simple asynchronous API sample to implement a webhook.
+This sample creates a simple asynchronous API sample to register a webhook and receive temperature changes.
+The system is abstracted by and internal topic and a scheduler component.
-The webhook will be invoked every 06 second (each minute)

 # Solution Design